Smoking and Passive Smoking During Pregnancy

 Smoking

 Smoking and pregnancy don’t go hand-in-hand.
 Smoking throughout your pregnancy can damage your own health, but it can also cause harm to your unborn growing baby.
-It’s been linked to numerous health problems and increases the risk of: What’s more, the effects of your smoking habit can stunt your baby’s growth, by reducing oxygen levels and causing the blood vessels in the placenta to narrow.
-The amniotic fluids in which your baby lives and floats in the womb will be filled with chemicals from the cigarette – chemicals which can cause cancer – and your baby’s heart will beat at an unhealthily fast rate.
+It’s been linked to numerous health problems and increases the risk of:- Your baby being born prematurely.

 If you smoke late into pregnancy, they’ll be a greater risk of placenta abruption – where the placenta dislodges itself from the womb before the birth – which can cause premature birth or even stillbirth.